 PRP (Platelet-Rich Plasma)

 Fortunately for our patients today, advances in science have allowed us to find new and targeted approaches to treating degeneration and injuries.
 Platelet-rich plasma or PRP is an “autologous blood therapy” that uses a patient’s own blood components to stimulate a healing response in damaged tissues.
-PRP provides an alternative to surgery by promoting safe and natural healing by spiking your bodies natural ability to heal by using your own growth factors and proteins in your blood!
+PRP provides an alternative to surgery by promoting safe and natural healing.

 Research studies and clinical practice have shown PRP therapy to be very effective at relieving pain and returning patients to their normal lives.
 Both ultrasound and MRI images have shown definitive tissue repair after PRP therapy, confirming the healing process.
 The need for surgery can also be greatly reduced by treating injured tissues before the damage progresses and the condition is irreversible.